24 Hour Off Licences in Scotland

 You may have heard about 24 hour drinks delivery services (sometimes referred to as dial-a-booze or dial-a-drink), that offer to deliver alcohol direct to your location, wherever you are, whatever the time.
 These after hours alcohol delivery services are illegal in Scotland as Scottish licensing regulations prevent licensed establishments selling alcohol “for consumption off the premises” from 10pm at night until 10am the next morning.

-There may not be 24 hour drinking in Scotland, but there are supermarkets open 24/7, unlike in the rest of the UK where large supermarkets can’t open 24 hours on Sundays, which means that no late night shopping after a Saturday night out for people in England or Wales.
-This is due to Sunday Trading regulations which means large supermarkets over 280 square metres, like Tesco, Sainsbury’s, Asda and Morrisons can only open for a continuous period of six hours on Sunday, between the hours of 10am and 6pm.
+There may not be 24 hour drinking in Scotland, but there are supermarkets open 24/7, unlike in the rest of the UK where large supermarkets can’t open 24 hours on Sundays, which means no late night shopping after a Saturday night out for people in England or Wales.
+This is due to Sunday Trading regulations which dictates large supermarkets over 280 square metres, like Tesco, Sainsbury’s, Asda, Morrisons, Lidl, Aldi, Waitrose and Iceland can only open for a continuous period of six hours on Sunday, between the hours of 10am and 6pm.

 There are 32 licensing authorities in Scotland: Aberdeen City, Aberdeenshire, Angus, Argyll & Bute, Comhairle nan Eilean Siar (Western Isles), Clackmannanshire, Dumfries and Galloway, Dundee, East Ayrshire, East Dunbartonshire, Edinburgh, East Lothian, East Renfrewshire, Falkirk, Fife, Glasgow, Highland, Inverclyde, Midlothian, Moray, North Ayrshire, North Lanarkshire, Orkney, Perth & Kinross, Renfrewshire, Scottish Borders, Shetland Islands, South Ayrshire, South Lanarkshire, Stirling, West Dunbartonshire and West Lothian.